conjuncts/gmft/README.md

 ## New features

+In `v0.3`, integrated support of other providers like Img2Table.

 [Experimental] Multi-indices (multiple column headers) are now supported in `v0.2` with `TATRFormatConfig.enable_multi_header = True`.

 [Experimental] Spanning cells are now supported in `v0.2` with `TATRFormatConfig.semantic_spanning_cells = True`.